Awards | Funding

 Social Sciences and Humanities Research Council of Canada (SSHRC) Doctoral Fellowships provide support for individuals undertaking doctoral studies at Canadian or foreign universities.
 The fellowships support students who demonstrate a high standard of scholarly achievement in undergraduate and graduate studies in the social sciences and humanities.

-The value of this award is $20,000 per year for 12, 24, 36 or 48 months.
+The value of this award is $40,000 for 12, 24 or 36 months.
 An application is required.
+The deadline to apply is normally in early October.

 Pierre Elliott Trudeau Foundation Scholarship